dclelland/urbit-mac/README.md

 An Urbit client for macOS

+## Paper notes

+- Menu commands:
+    - New: Should be able to create a new planet (with options for fake, comet, keyfile etc)
+    - Run: Should be able to run an existing planet
+    - Connect: Should have a menu command to open a terminal connected to the current process

+- Implement proper web browser + progress controls etc
+    - Note: Refresh button in window toolbar connected to first responder's `refresh:` action
+    - Design ideas: Should display ship name etc in address bar?
+Needs more thought, probably a custom address bar control

+- Authentication: as separate from Bridge - can we just pull the `+code` out of the client somehow/add to cookies(?)/modify request?
+Reverse engineer what the web client does

+- Persistence: How should this work; what should it store; what authentication (biometric?) is required?

+- Piping: Process should be able to print stdout/stderr

+- Sort out lock file issue; it's causing OODA loop problems.
+Does the process need to be interrupted correctly on program termination?
+Try the notification center
+    - Could have proper ship process pool; each ship should have at least one window; confirmation dialog on final window close (override `applicationShouldTerminate:`)

+- Web view needs to open only after planet has launched; Display port output while loading...?

+- Refactor Process handling to make run async

+- Ames port stuff

+- Tabbed window management
+    - One ship per window; should prevent tabs with ships from sharing same parent window
+    - Planet name in title...?
+    - Sigil in window...?

+- Bridge: Long term, but need to look into embedding bridge, or in the meantime redirecting the user to the official bridge so they can download their keyfile

+- Proper ames client interface

+- Proper clay desk mounting?

 ## Plan

 1. Embed the `urbit`, `urbit-worker` binaries and `urbit-terminfo` folder in the application.
 Call the binary using `NSTask` and `NSPipe`.